Wilf Pine: Early life

 Figurehead of Admiral of the Blue Edward Boscawen at Wellesley Nautical School.
 Pine was among those who paid for the 10-foot statue to be installed at the school.

 Pine was born on 23 February 1944 in Newcastle upon Tyne to Mildred "Millie" Pine and Bernard Pine, a sailor in the Royal Navy during the war and subsequently a cinema projectionist and railwayman.
 Wilf, the younger brother of Bernard Jr, was born with tuberculosis of the lungs, and the illness led his mother to take him south from Newcastle to the more favourable climate of Ryde on the Isle of Wight, where her husband's family lived.

-The young Pine, who also had two younger sisters, Maureen and Margaret, attended St Mary's Roman Catholic primary school in Ryde – where Wilf was frequently beaten by a nun, Sister Paula – followed by the secondary school in the town.
+The young Pine, who also had two younger sisters, Maureen and Margaret, attended St Mary's Roman Catholic primary school in Ryde – where Wilf was frequently thrashed by a nun, Sister Paula – followed by the secondary school in the town.
 Both he and his brother were beaten severely by their father and were soon involved in petty crime.
 Following his arrest for theft at the age of 15, Wilf was sent back up north by the presiding magistrate to serve a three-year "sentence" at an approved school for young delinquents in Blyth, run on military lines.
-Wellesley Nautical School was brutal, with Pine being attacked upon arrival and then headbutted unconscious by a "petty officer".
+Wellesley Nautical School was brutal, with Pine being attacked upon arrival and then headbutted unconscious by a so-called "petty officer" at the establishment.